anhthony/CSE185-Project/analysis/README.md

 # compareVCF.py

 A python script that compares two input `.vcf` and `.vcfss` file.
 It outputs the number of variants in each `.vcf/.vcfss` file and the number of variants the `.vcfss` file has that is also in the `.vcf` file.
-Ensure that the `.vcf/.vcfss` files are from the same dataset with the same optional arguments and input data size.
+Ensure that the `.vcf/.vcfss` files are from the same dataset with the same optional arguments and input data size when using the variant-calling tools.

 ## Usage
 `python compareVCF.py [.vcf file] [.vcfss file]`